nix-community/vulnix/doc/vulnix.1.md

 The cache directory grows slowly but steadily as there new CVE advisories added on an ongoing basis.

-## BUGS

-Derivation files written by Nix up to 1.12 are currently parsed correctly.
+`vulnix` is able to parse derivation files created by Nix up to version 2.0.
-Support for Nix 2.0 is planned.

 ## EXAMPLES